So you’re looking for the cheapest Chromebooks of 2019.

-It’s my first ever Chromebook and it’s still one of the best and cheapest ones you can buy in 2018.
+It’s my first ever Chromebook and it’s still one of the best and cheapest ones you can buy in 2018 and 2019.
 It’s the most popular and best-selling Chromebook online based on my research at the time of this writing.

 For starters, it offers a lot of features for a small price.

 It’s powered by an Intel Celeron N2840 CPU clocked at 2.16GHz with Intel Burst up to 2.58GHz.

 It’s a Dual-Core CPU and it offers plenty of performance for the price point.